aalhour/rockyardkv/docs/status/README.md

 # Status

 This directory contains status documentation for RockyardKV.
-Use these documents to understand what is verified, what is under investigation, and how to reproduce known issues.
+Use these documents to understand what is resolved, what is under investigation, and how to reproduce known issues.

 ## Documents